Night London Council for Museum of London

 Supported using public funding by the Arts Council.

-“This has been the best curatorial team I have worked with”, Whisky Chow.
+“This has been the best curatorial team I have worked with” - Whisky Chow, participating artist.

 Photos by Mark Allan